Mark Potok, the Southern Poverty Law Center`s underpaid hitman

 In other words, the Treason Lobby is threatening to spend enough money to litigate patriot legislation to death (with a little help from friendly liberal judges

 Of course, this raises the question of the $PLC`s lavish funding—and why it hasn`t returned the Madoff-tainted money it got from the Picower Foundation

 But it also raises an even more important question.
 I said

-I still believe that the historic American nation will regain control of its destiny.
+I can't think of another issue like immigration, where the American people feel so overwhelming one way, but the American elites so hysterically and intolerantly the other.
+It is now eighteen years since I wrote my Time To Rethink Immigration? cover story for National Review, which became my 1995 book Alien Nation.
+I have to admit that I never thought the reasonable arguments I presented would be met with such unscrupulous and sustained savagery—or that so many putative allies would quail and flee.I still believe that the historic American nation will regain control of its destiny.
 But I find myself remembering the last words of the harbinger of an earlier great convulsive national struggle: "I, John Brown, am now quite certain that the crimes of this guilty land will never be purged away but with Blood.
 I had, as I now think, vainly flattered myself that without very much bloodshed it might be done."
 I don't think America's post-1965 immigration disaster will end in violence (although of course there is constant under-reported violence on the Mexican border and elsewhere).
 But I do now believe that achieving patriotic immigration reform will leave American politics and culture transformed much more radically, and painfully, than anyone now imagines.